root-project/root/docbook/primer/ROOT_as_calculator.md

 of type double define the range of the variable *x*.
 The `Draw()` method, here without any parameters, displays the function in a window which should pop up after you typed the above two lines.
-Note again differences between CINT and C++: you could have omitted the ";" at the end of lines, CINT woud also have accepted the "." to access the method `Draw()`.
-However, it is best to stick to standard C++ syntax and avoid CINT-specific code, as will become clear in a moment.
+Note again differences between Cint and C++: you could have omitted the ";" at the end of lines, Cint woud also have accepted the "." to access the method `Draw()`.
+However, it is best to stick to standard C++ syntax and avoid Cint-specific code, as will become clear in a moment.

 A slightly extended version of this example is the definition of a function with parameters, called `[0]`, `[1]` and so on in the ROOT